ansys/pymechanical/doc/source/getting_started/faq.rst

 Ansys Workbench is a no-code environment to set up Analysis systems that can be linked together.
-It is part of the Ansys family of Process Automation and Design Exploration software that now also includes Ansys OptiSlang.
+It is part of the Ansys family of Process Automation and Design Exploration software that now also includes Ansys `OptiSlang`.
 The most popular applications within this environment is Ansys Mechanical, and for many years, Ansys Workbench was the only environment from which to run Ansys Mechanical.

-Because it is a no-code environment, a lot of the complexity around managing the data transfer between applications and running parameteric studies has been hidden from the user.
+Because it is a no-code environment, a lot of the complexity around managing the data transfer between applications and running parametric studies has been hidden from the user.

 Using PyMechanical, and PyAnsys more broadly, for process automation and design Exploration gives you much more control over how it works, but by avoiding workbench you also miss